 This perception of knowledge also affects motivation to be curious.
 Often, we are guilty of developing an over-confidence around knowledge as we are not adept at spotting our knowledge gaps.
 Or, we are so low in confidence on a topic, we would feel vulnerable asking questions about something and exposing our ignorance.

 While businesses may have measured performance on efficiency in the past, there is an increasing demand for curiosity.
 It nurtures innovation, inclusion and well-being.
-Taking the opportunity to walk in someone else’s shoe, might just change your outlook on things.
+Taking the opportunity to walk in someone else’s shoes, might just change your outlook.
 Taking you time to really understand something on a deeper level, might help spark a lightbulb down the line.

 We invite leaders to embrace their naivety.
 Celebrate it.
 Be brave, patient and open-minded.
 In doing this, you may just learn something new, from somewhere unexpected.